SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 `SonatypeHost.S01` is used here, since all new projects are forced to use this host.

-Maven Central requires that all artifacts are signed.
+Maven Central requires that all non `-SNAPSHOT` artifacts are signed.
 Therefore we need to sign all publications.

 It is also required to add certain meta data, which can either be specified within the `build.gradle.kts` file or `gradle.properties` like this: